 Winter Park, FL

-Blanche Marie Lewis is a Certified Handbell Director; has worked with various church choirs (all ages); is director of Magic of Bronze, an auditioned community handbell ensemble serving Central Florida; and has served as a handbell clinician/workshop leader in area events.
-Blanche Marie also directs the handbell choirs at Ascension Lutheran Church in Casselberry.
+Blanche Marie Lewis, a Certified Handbell Director, has worked with various church choirs (all ages) and auditioned community handbell ensembles; has served as a handbell clinician/workshop leader in area, state, & national events; and directs handbell choirs at Ascension Lutheran – Casselberry and First United Methodist – Winter Park. www.makingjoyfulmusic.com

 West Chester, PA